 The SASC Faculty Appeal Panel (FAP) considers appeal requests.
 This panel of the SASC is composed of three experienced SASC faculty members who do not attend the regular SASC meetings.
 The Senior Associate Dean for Medical Education charges the FAP and provides instruction and guidance regarding the deliberation process.
 The panel selects a chair from the group who presides at the meeting.
 Students may submit written documents and meet with the FAP to review extenuating circumstances that may have impacted their academic performance or support their appeal.
 The panel may vote to uphold the original decision of the SASC, modify it, or grant the student's appeal.
 The outcome is communicated to the student via email and letter from the Senior Associate Dean for Medical Education on behalf of the chair of the appeal panel.

 If the original adverse decision is upheld, the student will be informed that a final appeal may be made to the Dean of the School of Medicine in certain circumstances.
 The Dean will not reconsider the facts and statements on which the original decision was based.
-The Dean will consider appeals only where there is evidence that the committee acted in an arbitrary or capricious manner, evidence of discrimination, evidence of a material procedural error in the SASC’s review that prejudiced the student’s ability to receive a fair hearing/decision, or where new information that was unavailable at the time of the SASC review has been discovered.
+The Dean will consider appeals only where there is evidence that the committee acted in an arbitrary or capricious manner, evidence of a material procedural error in the SASC’s review that prejudiced the student’s ability to receive a fair hearing/decision, or where new information that was unavailable at the time of the SASC review has been discovered.

 Specific instructions for the student to appeal to the Dean include: